MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

-Even as early as the 1940s, Bing Crosby was already considered a jazz legend.
+Even as early as the 1940s, Bing Crosby was already a jazz legend.
 Crosby was blessed with a rich baritone, an innate musical sense and a winning personality, and for any up-and-coming singer, a chance to “sing-along with Bing” was seen almost as a right of passage.
 Thankfully, he was more than willing to share the spotlight.
-On this program, I’m featuring Mr. Crosby alongside other singers, both in the studio and live on the radio.
+Coming up this hour, I’ll be featuring Mr. Crosby alongside other singers, both in the studio and live on the radio.
 We’ll hear Bing with folks like Louis Armstrong, Rosemary Clooney, Connee Boswell, and even members of his own family.

 Bing Crosby was perhaps the greatest singular force in American pop music for half a century, but he actually started his career sharing the spotlight.
 He broke into show business around 1926 as part of a duo with his friend Al Rinkler (the brother of Mildred Bailey), and that duo later became a trio when singer and songwriter Harry Barris joined.
 They were known as the Rhythm Boys.

 MUSIC CLIP - PAUL WHITEMAN AND HIS ORCHESTRA, “SIDE BY SIDE”

 The Rhythm Boys were pioneers, helping usher jazz into the art of popular song.
 But by 1931, Bing Crosby became the breakout star of the trio, and decided to go solo as a pop star.
 For the next 40 plus years, Bing would become a solo singing icon, but on many occasions he would turn over the microphone to a friend a share some singing duties yet again.

 After he achieved stardom, one of the first people he shared the bill with was fellow influential jazz star, Louis Armstrong.
 The two of them would perform together throughout their entire careers.
 But let’s hear them together now back in 1936 alongside Jimmy Dorsey and his orchestra.